TL;DR:

-Being hit or injured by someone making an unsafe or illegal u-turn can cause stress, damage, and long-term pain due to injuries caused by the accident.
-Determining who is at fault in an accident in Philadelphia can be complicated, and u-turn accidents are no different, even though a majority of the time, the person performing the u-turn is found to be at fault.
+Being hit or injured by someone making an unsafe or illegal U-turn can cause stress, damage, and long-term pain due to injuries caused by the accident.
+Determining who is at fault in an accident in Philadelphia can be complicated, and U-turn accidents are no different, even though a majority of the time, the person performing the u-turn is found to be at fault.
+If you’re wondering “do I need a lawyer” or “what to do after accident,” understanding Pennsylvania traffic law and your right to compensation is critical.

 About U-turns

-A u-turn in PA is illegal if it’s made in an area specifically restricted by displaying a “no u-turn” sign or message.
-U-turns in Pennsylvania are also illegal if the driver endangers themselves or other drivers due to the proximity to others, their vehicles, location, or speed.
+A U-turn in PA is illegal if it’s made in an area specifically restricted by displaying a “no U-turn” sign or message.
+U-turns in Pennsylvania are also illegal if the driver endangers themselves or other drivers due to the proximity to others, their vehicles, the location, or speed.
+Violating these traffic laws can result in a citation, ticket, and fine, plus points on your license.

-In July of 2021, a man tried to make a u-turn at South 8th Street and West Oregon Avenue in Philadelphia and hit a boy riding his bike causing major injuries.
-U-turns are one of the most dangerous maneuvers a driver can make, execution should be safe and well planned by the driver – when it’s not, accidents can happen.
-That’s when the top-rated attorneys at The Pearce Law Firm can help.
+In July of 2021, a man tried to make a U-turn at South 8th Street and West Oregon Avenue in Philadelphia and hit a boy riding his bike, causing major injuries.
+U-turns are one of the most dangerous maneuvers a driver can make; execution should be safe and well planned by the driver – when it’s not, accidents can happen.
+That’s when the top-rated attorneys at The Pearce Law Firm, a dedicated law firm with a proven track record of successful settlements and trial experience, can help.

 The 500 Foot Rule